 pipeline_start as source object.
 To connect an object to the end/output of your pipeline, you need to select

 pipeline_end as destination object.

 When working with pipelines, it's possible to create pipeline variables.
 Pipeline variables allow you to have fixed variables that you can use as input for pipeline objects.
 Pipeline variables can have the following datatypes:

 - array of doubles

 Pipeline variables can be created from the variables tab in the left sidebar in the pipeline editor.
 Variables can be reused multiple times in your pipeline.

 Deleting objects in a pipeline¶

-This will automatically delete all the attachments of this object too.
-Only the reference objects of the pipeline will be deleted, not the actual models or connectors that are being referenced.
+This will automatically delete all the incoming and outgoing connections of this object too.
+Only the reference objects of the pipeline will be deleted, not the actual deployments/operators that are being referenced.